Sasanm88/TSPDroneHGATAC.jl/README.md

 Using `x`-`y` coordinates.
 Based on the coordinates, the Euclidean distances are calculated.
-`truck_cost_factor` and `drone_cost_factor` will be multiplied to the Eucidean distances to calculate the travel cost for the truck and the drone, respectively.
+The Eucliden distances will be divided by `truck_speed` and `drone_speed` to calculate the travel cost for the truck and the drone, respectively.

 ```julia